MEEN 617 - Mechanical Vibrations – SPRING 2013

 Modal Analysis of MDOF systems with Proportional Damping

 The concept of proportional damping and its use in MDOF systems.
 Damped natural frequencies and damping ratios.
 Limitations of proportional damping.
-Appendix: Mode acceleration
+Mode displacement & mode acceleration methods.

 9